-8:30 We leave for the Yuzhsky Krai by off-road vehicles (1 hour).
+8:30 a.m.
+We leave for the Southern Territory by off-road vehicles (1 hour).

-Next, the route passes by the lakes Bolshye Rassokhi and Belskoye to Lake Tonki.
+Next, the route passes by Bolshye Rassokhy and Belskoye lakes to Tonki Lake.

-The name Rassokha translates as the confluence of rivers and streams.
+The name Rassokhi translates as the confluence of rivers and streams.
 Indeed, this lake is connected by numerous channels with nearby reservoirs.
-The depth of the lake is small, it is a spawning place for many species of fish that live in neighboring reservoirs and come to spawn from Klyazma.
+The depth of the lake is small, it is a spawning ground for many species of fish that live in neighboring reservoirs and come to spawn from Klyazma.

-Lake Belskoye, fed by springs, got its name for the purity of the water, it has a karst origin.
-The shores are mostly sandy. they fall steeply to the water, ruffs, rudd, tench, perch and pike, yasi, roach, bream live here.
+Lake Belskoye, fed by springs, got its name for the purity of its water, it has a karst origin.
+The shores are mostly sandy. they fall steeply to the water, ruffs, rudd, tench, perch and pike, yazi, roach, bream live here.

-The name of Lake Tonki translates as a place convenient for fishing, a fishing ground, which speaks for itself.
-Filming of individual episodes of the film "St. John's Wort" took place in the vicinity of these lakes.
+The name of Lake Tonki translates as a fishing spot, a fishing ground, which speaks for itself.
+Individual episodes of the film "St. John's Wort" were filmed in the vicinity of these lakes.

-Wigwams stood here and the main filming of the film "St. John's Wort" took place.
-There was a house floating on this lake, which burns down at the end of the film.
+There were wigwams and the main filming of the movie "St. John's Wort" took place here.
+There was a house floating on this lake, which burns down at the end of the movie.
 It is said that the locals, collecting mushrooms, met "real" Indians in the forest.

 Stop for a campfire lunch, rest, free time in nature (approximately 4 hours).

-We are moving along the road to Lake Kschara with a possible passage to lakes Bolshaya and Malaya Gorava.
+We are moving along the road to Lake Kshchara with a possible passage to lakes Bolshaya and Malaya Gorava.

 Return to the hotel.

-Dinner at the hotel for an additional fee (500 rubles).
+Dinner at the hotel for an additional fee (500 RUB).

 The total length of the route is about 100 km.